Types of Loans

 Truth in Lending Requirements

-New provisions in the Truth in Lending Act, implemented in February 2010, have resulted in a number of changes in the process of applying for and receiving private student loans.
+Provisions in the Truth in Lending Act have resulted in a number of changes in the process of applying for and receiving private student loans.
 Lenders who provide these loans must comply with the following requirements: